Rodney Childers: Racing career

-On August 23, 2013, despite the Loudon win, Childers announced that he was leaving MWR to become Kevin Harvick's crew chief at Stewart-Haas Racing in 2014.
+On August 23, 2013, despite the Loudon win, Childers announced that he was leaving MWR to become Kevin Harvick's crew chief at Stewart–Haas Racing in 2014.
 Childers was released from his crew chief duties by MWR following the 2013 Irwin Tools Night Race, but remained under contract for the remainder of the season.

 Harvick and Childers combined to win the 2014 NASCAR Sprint Cup Series title.
 Since the title reign, the duo have been consistent in finishing within the NASCAR playoffs.
 The two have combined to win 36 points races, 25 poles and one All-Star race win since the start of the No. 4 team.

 On October 5, 2022, Childers was suspended for four races and fined US$100,000 for an L2 Penalty during post-race inspection after the Talladega playoff race.
 The penalty came under Sections 14.1 (vehicle assembly) and 14.5 (body) in the NASCAR Rule Book, both of which pertain to the body and overall vehicle assembly rules surrounding modification of a single-source supplied part.
-In addition, the No. 4 team was docked 100 driver and owner points.
+In addition, the No. 4 team was docked one-hundred driver and owner points.

+On June 21, 2023, SHR announced that Childers would stay as crew chief of the No. 4 car in 2024 season with new driver Josh Berry after the retirement of Harvick.

+On July 9, 2024, Spire Motorsports announced that Childers would replace Ryan Sparks as the crew chief of the No. 7 car, driven by Justin Haley, for the 2025 season.
+However, on April 23, 2025, Spire announced that Childers had left the team effective immediately.

+On September 24, 2025, it was announced that Childers will join JR Motorsports to be the Crew Chief of the No. 1 car for the 2026 O'Reilly season.